 Image: 52.7 x 40.6 cm (20 3/4 x 16 in.); Overall: 140 x 54.1 cm (55 1/8 x 21 5/16 in.)

 Purchase from the J. H. Wade Fund 1979.71

 This painting that depicts an arhat, a human being who has achieved enlightenment, used to be part of a set of 500 hanging scrolls.

-An arhat, an advanced disciple of the Buddha, is represented here in profile with a halo encircling his head.
-Now remounted in the hanging-scroll format, this fragment comes from a handscroll that once depicted 500 arhats.
-He sits on a woven bamboo stool, offering an alms bowl to a small flaming dragon.
-This hanging scroll is one of only about ten known fragments that survive today, all of which (except for Cleveland’s piece) are currently preserved in Korea or Japan.
+An arhat (Nahan in Korean), an advanced disciple of the Buddha, is represented here in profile with a halo encircling his head.
+This particular arhat is Segongyang jonja, numbered as the 464th of 500 arhats.
+He sits on a woven bamboo stool, is luring a dragon into an alms bowl.
+This hanging scroll is one of only about ten known works that survive today, all of which (except for Cleveland’s piece) are currently preserved in Korea or Japan.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.